-Submissions by MR STITT 2 MR STITT: Yes.
+Submissions by MR STITT

+2 MR STITT: Yes.
 As I've indicated, and in the light of what Mr Quinn has said, I will provide a typescript of the points I have made to you.
 They will be in the same form.
-There will be no additions, except that I will include the paragraphs in the opening to which I refer, and they will be referred to in full in my submissions, but it won't alter the submission in any way.
-It'll be knowledge of the JHOs as to whether doctors Curran and doctors apparently did not recognise or consider this

-If I turn, firstly, Mr Chairman, to paragraph 65 of the opening.
-This deals with the question of the
+There will be no additions, except that I will include the paragraphs in the opening to which I refer, 6 and they will be referred to in full in my submissions, 8 but it won't alter the submission in any way.
+It'll be 9 easier to read, in other words.
+10 If I turn, firstly, Mr Chairman, to paragraph 65 of 11 the opening.
+This deals with the question of the 12 knowledge of the JHOs as to whether doctors Curran and 13 Devlin should have recognised the possibility that 14 Raychel was suffering from hyponatraemia:

-"It is to be regretted that these very junior
+"It is to be regretted that these very junior doctors apparently did not recognise or consider this possibility."

-And the conclusion is drawn two lines further down:

-"I believe this to be a serious governance issue."

-It's against that background that I would ask the

-tribunal to put into the balance the opinion of the

-inquiry expert Mr Scott-Jupp, whose reference is, if

-23 this could be pulled up, 222-005-007.

-Devlin should have recognised the possibility that Raychel was suffering from hyponatraemia:

-easier to read, in other words.
+- And the conclusion is drawn two lines further down: "I believe this to be a serious governance issue." - It's against that background that I would ask the - tribunal to put into the balance the opinion of the - inquiry expert Mr Scott-Jupp, whose reference is, if - 23 this could be pulled up, 222-005-007. - 24 THE CHAIRMAN: Yes, that's the document.
+If you could give - 25 us, please, page 7 of that document.
+Thank you.

-1 222-005-007.
+222-005-007.
 2 MR STITT: I'll just read it.
 I have noted it down.
-He's 3 asked about the failure of the junior doctors to take on 4 board the possibility of hyponatraemia, not knowing 5 about it, and he says: 6 "If the same question were asked of any group of 7 doctors or nurses working on a children's ward at that 8 time, the same response would have been received."
-9 And he's referring to UK-wide.
+He's asked about the failure of the junior doctors to take on 3 board the possibility of hyponatraemia, not knowing 4 5 about it, and he says: 6 "If the same question were asked of any group of 7 doctors or nurses working on a children's ward at that 8 time, the same response would have been received."
+And he's referring to UK-wide.
 I just put that in 10 as a balance.
-11 THE CHAIRMAN: But I think he's making that point 12 Mr Foster makes that point as an issue about governance 13 rather than as a criticism of doctors Curran and Devlin, 14 doesn't he?
-15 MR STITT: He does.
-That's why I prefaced it by saying this 16 is a governance issue, but by the same token it's quite 17 clear when we're dealing with governance and the 18 standard of understanding, it's likely that any group of 19 doctors or nurses in any trust in the UK that's what 20 he's saying would have been in the same position.
+11 THE CHAIRMAN: But I think he's making that point -12 Mr Foster makes that point as an issue about governance rather than as a criticism of doctors Curran and Devlin, 13 doesn't he?
+14 15 MR STITT: He does.
+That's why I prefaced it by saying this 16 is a governance issue, but by the same token it's guite 17 clear when we're dealing with governance and the 18 standard of understanding, it's likely that any group of 19 doctors or nurses in any trust in the UK -- that's what 20 he's saying -- would have been in the same position.
 21 It may be that if you find there should have been 22 more teaching in relation to hyponatraemia, which, 23 of course, is one of the conclusions you could reach, 24 I'm asking you to bear in mind that's the same lesson, 25 according to Dr Scott-Jupp, that could have been learned